lisa-lumos/politics-economics-books/01-why-nations-fail.md

 These fudges kept the political institutions of the US working peacefully, until the Civil War finally resolved the conflicts in favor of the North.

+If the US experienced 5 years of political instability between 1860 and 1865, Mexico experienced almost nonstop instability for the first 50 years of independence.

+The motivation behind the Mexican declaration of independence, was to protect the set of economic institutions developed during the colonial period, which had made Mexico "the country of inequality".
+These institutions, by basing the society on the exploitation of indigenous people, and the creation of monopolies, blocked the economic incentives and initiatives of the great mass of the population.